RespiraWorks/Ventilator/manufacturing/pinch_valve/README.md

 path closes periodically to minimize oxygen wastage due to excess bias flow during high pressure periods of the breathing cycle.

-Flexible tubing-based pinch valves were selected based on the requirements for quick response time, and the ability to keep the gas pathway clean (a feature unique to pinch valves, as most other forms of actuated valves require passing the gas through the valve workings).
+Flexible tubing-based pinch valves were selected based on the requirements for quick response time,git ad and the ability to keep the gas pathway clean (a feature unique to pinch valves, as most other forms of actuated valves require passing the gas through the valve workings).